igorcemim/teste-ilegra/README.md

 This application should be running all the time, without any breaks.
 Everytime new files become available, everything should be executed.

+## How to run the application
+./gradlew build && java -jar build/libs/SalesReport.jar